-Whom is this virtual roundtable geared towards?
+Whom are your virtual roundtables geared towards?

 Let’s focus on the ‘who’ for now, and we ask you to remember this statement: your guest’s audience is your audience.

-Your guests’ concerns, together with the concerns of their respective organisations, may be aligned with the issues you’d like to raise during your event.
+Your guests’ concerns, together with the concerns of their respective organisations, may be aligned with the issues you’d like to raise during your virtual roundtable event.
 Their relevance, however, should also extend to their respective audiences—audiences for whom your participants are, ultimately, addressing these concerns.

 This audience, which they represent alongside their organisations, includes investors, stakeholders, clients, customers, and other groups keen on exploring the ideas you and your participants will be exchanging throughout your event.